asapcrafter/asapcrafter/README.md

 ### Hi there, I'm Stephen

-## I'm a Student and Web Developer
+## I'm a student and web developer
-- 🌊 I currently study at UC Santa Barbara for medicine
+- 🌊 I currently study at UC Santa Barbara
 - 🔭 I'm constantly learning new things
 - 🌱 I'm always looking to collaborate with others so feel free to send me an email
 - ☕ Check out some of my projects down below or at my [website][portfolio]!